So you have just one day in Bologna, Italy–don’t worry!

 Stroll down Via Drapperie and explore the Quadrilatero area.

-Via Drapperie is one of the prettiest streets in Bologna and one of my all-time favorites in the city due to its food.
+Via Drapperie is one of the prettiest streets in Bologna and one of my all-time favorites in the city due to its combination of delicious food and incredibly eye-catching displays.

 Via Drapperie and its surrounding streets make up the oldest market in Bologna, dating back to the Middle Ages, and is known today as the Quadrilatero area.